 INSIDER – TIPP

-One advice on this.
-The taxi company has only one taxi, so you better plan your arrival properly or you end up waiting for the cab at the end point (an open field) for hours, as we did.
+One piece of advice on this.
+The taxi company has only one taxi, so you better plan your arrival properly or you end up waiting for the cab at the endpoint (an open field) for hours, as we did.
 We are by no means pro paddlers but only needed about 2 hours for the whole tour, but told the cap driver in the morning that we would need the predicted 4 hours… Bummer….
 The taxi costs about 44€ and takes 20 to 30 minutes.

 After this, our journey continued to the Söderåsen national park (about 20 min away from the starting point of the canoe tour).